LorandSarkozi/SpringBoot_Project_IS/README.md

 ## Project Overview

 The application provides a robust platform for organizing and managing events, such as conferences, workshops, and social gatherings.
 It features a user-friendly interface built with Thymeleaf, with data managed through a MySQL database.
-The system supports functionalities for event creation, viewing, updating, and deleting, along with user registration and event registration.
+The system supports functionalities for event creation, viewing, updating, and deleting, and nonetheless category creation.

 ## Technologies Used